Instagram Tips & Strategies

 • Offboarding a Client or Agency: If you're a freelancer or agency, you'll need to remove a client's ad account from your Business Manager when your contract ends.
 This is a standard and necessary housekeeping step.

-• Changing Agencies: On the flip side, if you're a business owner who has stopped working with an agency, you'll want to ensure their access to your ad account is fully removed.
+• Changing Agencies: If you've stopped working with an agency, you'll want to ensure their access to your ad account is fully removed.

 • Hitting Your Ad Account Limit: Meta places a limit on the number of ad accounts you can create or control within a single Business Manager.
-If you've hit that ceiling, you'll need to remove old ones before you can create any new ones.
+If you've hit that limit, you'll need to remove old accounts before creating new ones.

-• Employee or Partner Changes: When a team member who had admin access leaves the company, part of their offboarding process should be removing their direct connections to business assets and potentially removing secondary ad accounts they created.
+• Employee or Partner Changes: When a team member with admin access leaves the company, part of their offboarding process includes removing their access to business assets and possibly removing secondary ad accounts they created.

 In all these cases, the goal is the same: to create a clean, secure, and organized management system for your advertising efforts.
-Keeping old, unnecessary connections active can create security risks and lead to confusion later on.
+Keeping old, unnecessary connections active can create security risks and cause confusion later on.

 First Things First: A Few Important Details

 Working within Meta's ecosystem requires knowing a few ground rules.
-Getting these straight will save you a lot of headaches and endless clicking.
+Getting these right will save you headaches and countless clicks.

 You Don't Do This in the Instagram App

 This is the most common point of confusion.
-Despite running ads *on* Instagram, you cannot manage the ad account connection from the Instagram mobile app.
-All ad management, including adding and removing accounts, happens within Meta's broader advertising platform, now known as the Meta Business Suite (which you may still know as Facebook Business Manager).
-Instagram and Facebook advertising are deeply intertwined, so the control panel for both lives on the Facebook side of things.
+Despite running ads *on* Instagram, you cannot manage ad account connections from the Instagram mobile app.
+All ad management, including adding and removing accounts, takes place within Meta's broader advertising platform, known as the Meta Business Suite (sometimes still called Facebook Business Manager).
+Instagram and Facebook advertising are deeply intertwined, so the control panel for both resides on Facebook's side of things.

 You Need to Be an Admin

-Not just anyone can go in and start removing business assets.
+Not everyone can go in and start removing business assets.
 To remove an ad account from a Meta Business Manager, you must have Admin permissions.
 If you only have "Employee" access or a task-specific role (like Analyst or Advertiser), you won't see the option to remove the account.

 Settle Any Outstanding Balances

-Meta will not let you deactivate or remove an ad account that has a pending payment or an outstanding balance.
-Before you begin, head to the "Billing &, Payments" section of your Business Suite and make sure everything is settled.
-Attempting to remove an account with an unpaid bill will result in an error or a grayed-out "Remove" button.
+Meta will not allow you to deactivate or remove an ad account with a pending payment or an outstanding balance.
+Before proceeding, head to the "Billing & Payments" section of your Business Suite and ensure everything is settled.
+Attempting to remove an account with an unpaid bill will trigger an error or disable the "Remove" button.
+Settle any outstanding balances.

 Removing vs. Deactivating: They Aren't the Same

-It’s important to understand the difference between removing an ad account and deactivating one.
+It's essential to understand the difference between removing an ad account and deactivating one.

-• Removing an Ad Account: This action removes the ad account from your Business Manager.
-If your Business Manager is the owner of the ad account, it will be marked for permanent deletion.
-However, if another business (like a client) actually owns the ad account and just gave you access, "removing" it on your end simply disconnects you from it.
-The ad account continues to exist, happy and healthy, inside its owner's Business Manager.
+• Removing an Ad Account: This action disconnects the ad account from your Business Manager.
+If your Business Manager owns the ad account, it will be marked for permanent deletion.
+If another business (like a client) owns it and simply gave you access, "removing" it on your end only disconnects you.
+The ad account remains active within its owner's Business Manager.

-• Deactivating an Ad Account: This is a more permanent action.
-Deactivating, also known as closing an ad account, shuts it down completely.
-All active ads will stop running immediately, and the account cannot be reactivated.
-This can only be done by the recognized owner of the ad account.
+• Deactivating an Ad Account: This is a more permanent step.
+Deactivating, or closing, an ad account shuts it down entirely.
+All active ads stop immediately, and the account cannot be reactivated.
+Only the recognized owner of the ad account can deactivate it.

-For most day-to-day situations, like offboarding a client or cleaning up your dashboard, you'll be removing an account, not deactivating it.
+For most daily tasks such as offboarding a client or tidying your dashboard, you'll be removing an account rather than deactivating it.

 The Step-by-Step Guide to Removing an Ad Account

-Ready to get it done?
-Follow these steps precisely.
-Meta frequently updates its user interface, so while the exact wording or placement of a button might shift slightly, the overall flow from Settings to Accounts to final removal remains consistent.
+Ready to proceed?
+Follow these steps carefully.
+Meta often updates its interface, so button labels or positions might shift slightly, but the overall flow from Settings to Accounts to removal remains consistent.

 Step 1: Go Directly to Meta Business Suite

-Forget trying to find this through your Facebook newsfeed.
-Open a browser on your desktop and go to: business.facebook.com.
-Make sure you are logged into the Facebook profile that has admin access to the Business Manager you want to edit.
+Don't try to find this through your Facebook newsfeed.
+Open your desktop browser and navigate to: business.facebook.com.
+Log in with the Facebook profile that has admin access to the Business Manager you want to modify.

 Step 2: Navigate to Business Settings

-Once you’re in your Meta Business Suite dashboard, look for a gear icon labeled "Settings" on the bottom left of the navigation menu.
-Click on it.
-This will open a new, more comprehensive settings page.
-On this page, look for another gear icon or a button labeled "Business settings."
-(Sometimes this is under a sub-menu called "More business settings.")
-This is your gateway to the administrative backend of your entire business setup.
+Once in your Meta Business Suite dashboard, look for a gear icon labeled "Settings" on the bottom left of the navigation menu.
+Click it.
+This opens a new, more detailed settings page.
+On this page, locate another gear icon or a button labeled "Business settings" (sometimes located under a "More business settings" submenu).
+This is your gateway to the business admin area.

 Step 3: Head to the Ad Accounts Panel

-You should now be in the main Business Settings dashboard.
-On the left, a new navigation menu will have appeared.
-Under the "Accounts" section, click on "Ad accounts."
-This will display a list of all ad accounts currently associated with your Business Manager in a central pane.
+In the main Business Settings dashboard, a new menu appears on the left.
+Under the "Accounts" section, click on "Ad accounts".
+This displays all ad accounts associated with your Business Manager in a list or grid view.

-From the list, find and click on the name of the ad account you wish to remove.
-Clicking it will highlight it and pull up its details, including the people assigned to it and any associated partners, in the pane on the right-hand side.
+Find and click the name of the ad account you want to remove.
+Clicking it highlights it and shows its details, including assigned people and associated partners, in the right-hand pane.

-With the correct ad account selected, look to the pane on the right.
-At the top of this pane, you should see buttons like "Add People" and "Assign Partners."
-Adjacent to these, usually identified by three horizontal dots (...) or sometimes standing on its own, will be the "Remove" button.
-If you don't immediately see it, click the three-dot icon to reveal more options.
-It should be there.
+With the ad account selected, look in the right pane.
+At the top, you should see buttons like "Add People" and "Assign Partners."
+Nearby, often represented by three dots (...) or as a standalone menu, is the "Remove" button.
+If it's not immediately visible, click the three-dot menu to reveal more options.
+The "Remove" button should be there.

 Step 6: Confirm the Removal

-Troubleshooting: What if the "Remove" Button Is Grayed Out?
+What to Do If the "Remove" Button Is Grayed Out?

 Reason 1: You're Not the Owner of the Ad Account

-This is the most frequent cause.
-If a client added your business as a "Partner" to their ad account, you do not have permission to remove it.
-You can only remove yourself from it.
-To do that, the client (the owner of the ad account) needs to go into their Business Manager settings and remove your business from the ad account's "Partners" tab.
-Alternatively, you might be able to remove your own access under the "Partners" section of your own Business Settings.
+This is the most common cause.
+If a client has added your business as a "Partner" to their ad account, you don't have permission to remove it.
+You can only remove yourself from the partnership.
+The ad account owner must go into their Business Manager settings and remove your business under the "Partners" tab.
+Alternatively, you may be able to remove your own access in your "Partners" section in your settings.

-Reason 2: You're Not an Admin on Your Business Manager
+Reason 2: You're Not an Admin in Your Business Manager

-As mentioned earlier, you need to be a full admin.
-If you are listed as an "Employee" or have any other role, you lack the necessary permissions.
-Ask another admin on your team to either perform the removal for you or upgrade your access level.
+As mentioned earlier, you must have Admin rights.
+If you are listed as an "Employee" or hold any other role, you lack the necessary permissions.
+Ask a team admin to perform the removal or upgrade your access level.

-Check the billing section again.
-Even a few cents of a pending balance can prevent you from removing an account.
-Navigate to "Billing &, Payments" for that specific ad account and ensure the balance is zero.
+Double-check the billing section again.
+Even a small pending balance can prevent removal.
+Navigate to "Billing & Payments" for the specific ad account and make sure the balance is zero.

 Reason 4: It's Your Business Manager's Original Ad Account

-When you first create a Business Manager, Meta often creates a default ad account linked to it.
-In some cases, the system won't allow you to remove this original account, especially if it's the only one left.
-The workaround is often to create a new, clean ad account first, make it the primary one if needed, and then try removing the old one again.
+If your Business Manager was created initially with a default ad account, sometimes the system won't let you remove this original account, especially if it's the only one left.
+The workaround is to create a new, clean ad account first, set it as primary if necessary, and then remove the old one again.

-Deciding between removing and deactivating comes down to ownership and intent.
+The choice between removing and deactivating depends on ownership and purpose.

-• Choose Remove when you're simply cutting ties with an ad account your business doesn't own (like a client's) or deleting an account that your business does own and you never want to use again.
+• Remove when you're simply disconnecting an ad account your business does not own (like a client's) or deleting an account you own and never intend to use again.

-• Choose Deactivate when your business owns the ad account, there’s no chance you’ll need it again, and you want to permanently shut it down for good.
-To do this, go to "Ad Account Settings" and find the "Deactivate Ad Account" option under the ad account name.
-This is an irreversible action, so use it with care.
+• Deactivate when your business owns the ad account, and you want to shut it down permanently.
+To deactivate, go to "Ad Account Settings" and select the "Deactivate Ad Account" option.
+Note that this is irreversible, so use with caution.

 Final Thoughts

-Removing an Instagram ad account is a process handled entirely within the Meta Business Suite, not the app itself.
-By navigating to Business Settings, selecting the ad account, and confirming the removal, you can easily clean up your business assets, revoke old permissions, and keep your advertising dashboard organized.
+Removing an Instagram ad account is done entirely within the Meta Business Suite, not the Instagram app itself.
+By navigating to Business Settings, selecting the ad account, and confirming removal, you can clean up your assets, revoke old permissions, and keep your advertising management organized.

-Managing all the individual pieces of your social media - the content calendars, the inboxes for each platform, the separate analytics reports, and the confusing business settings - can feel like a full-time job in itself.
-Having built and managed social media for businesses ourselves, we created Postbase to pull all of that chaos into one simple, modern view.
-Instead of wrestling with clunky dashboards just to do your work, our platform gives you one visual calendar, one unified inbox, and one streamlined analytics dashboard so you can focus on building your brand without the logistical headaches.
+Handling all the pieces of your social media - content calendars, inboxes, analytics reports, and business settings - can feel overwhelming.
+Having managed social media for various businesses, we created Postbase to unify all these elements into one simple, modern platform.
+Instead of wrestling with clunky dashboards, our platform offers a visual calendar, a unified inbox, and streamlined analytics - all designed to help you build your brand without the logistical headaches.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.